dart-lang/site-www/src/language/pattern-types.md

 }
 ```

-Use the null-assert pattern to eliminate `null` values from variable declaration
+To eliminate `null` values from variable declaration patterns,
-patterns:
+use the null-assert pattern:

 ```dart
 (int?, int?) position = // ...